SimoneDaniotti/bipartite_sbm/README.md

 # bipartite_sbm
-Project for a general described class for bipartite (multipartite) Stochastic Block Model
+Project for a general described class for bipartite (multipartite) Stochastic Block Models